-Occupation: Aboriginal Financial Literacy Worker and Financial Counsellor, CatholicCare Willcannia-Forbes
+Occupation: Financial Counsellor, CatholicCare Willcannia-Forbes

 Jennifer is a proud Aboriginal and Torres Strait Islander woman from Western NSW and has worked for CatholicCare (previously known as Centacare) since 2009.
-Jennifer is based in Broken Hill and outreaches to Menindee, Wilcannia, then by phone to White Cliffs and Dareton, Wentworth Coonamble, Coonabarabran, Bourke, Brewarrina, Lighten ridge, Nyngan, Cobar.
-Over the past three years Jennifer has chaired the FCAN ATSI Connection Network.
+Jennifer is based in Broken Hill and outreaches to Menindee and Dareton.
+Over the past four years Jennifer has chaired the FCAN ATSI Connection Network.